Updated: 2 days ago

-The COVID-19 pandemic has heightened our level of fear, but the hidden gift in our current state of affairs is an increased awareness around and need for improving and balancing our mental health.
+Our most recent pandemic has heightened our level of fear, but the hidden gift in our current state of affairs is an increased awareness around and need for improving and balancing our mental health.
 However, the stigma surrounding seeking a therapist still exists.
-The stigma is further complicated by faith-based and marginalized communities who struggle to cultivate trust in mental health professionals to have the cultural competence for addressing the trauma, stress and impact of long term, generational trauma.
+The stigma is further complicated by faith-based, Black ☥ Indigenous ☥ Immigrant Communities who struggle to cultivate trust in mental health professionals to have the cultural competence necessary to address the trauma, stress and impact of systemic racism.

-Seek to interview a mental health professional in the same way that we interview someone for a job, and research their background which can easily be found on many health providers websites.
+Seek to interview a mental health professional in the same way that we interview someone for a job, and research their background which can easily be found on many health providers' websites.
 Psychology Today offers another good way to research the background of therapists in a given area.
-I highly recommend looking for a mental health therapist who has a strong background in solutions-based cognitive behavioral therapy.
+I highly recommend looking for a mental health therapist who has a strong background in solutions-based and cognitive behavioral therapies.

-The Association of Black Psychologists is an example of a good place to start for African Americans seeking cultural competence.
-Regardless of your cultural background, I would not recommend seeing any therapist who does not also seek counseling in addition to ongoing professional development.
+The Association of Black Psychologists and Hurdle are examples of a good place to start for Black ☥ Indigenous ☥ Immigrant People (BIIP) seeking culturally competent care.
+Regardless of our cultural background, I would not recommend working with a therapist who does not also seek counseling for themselves and actively engage in ongoing professional development.
 It is important that we look for a mental health practitioner who balances a personal connection with maintaining professional boundaries.
-Here are a few questions to ask ourselves when seeking seeking a therapist:
+Here are a few questions to ask ourselves when seeking a therapist:

-What are my end goals? (heart's desire, security in feelings)
+☥ What are my end goals? (heart's desire, security in feelings, overcoming trauma, etc.)

 During the first meeting or consultation it is important to interview the therapist and ask probing questions such as:

 ☥ How do you set up counseling goals?

 ☥ What kind of self-work do you assign to help me continually improve?

 After the first session, we can check in with ourselves to see how we truly feel: